rohinidas18/js-projects/README.md

 1. **earth-hour quiz-form**

-    - a fun quiz-form to assess basic general knowledge about the Earth Hour
+    - fun quiz-form to assess basic general knowledge about the Earth Hour
     - correct answer choices can be viewed after submitting, along with an animated result percentage
     - cleaned up the UI for a more aesthetic look